VulTURE-HackByte/Vulture_ZAP/README.md

-# ZAP API Backend for VulTURE using Flask
+# ZAP Backend for VulTURE
-This project is the API for VulTURE - a web security scanner using ZAP (Zed Attack Proxy) API integrated with Flask, a lightweight web framework in Python.
-The scanner performs both passive and active scanning on the specified target URL.
+This project is the backend API for VulTURE - a web security scanner using ZAP (Zed Attack Proxy) integrated with Flask, a lightweight web framework in Python.
+The scanner performs scanning on the specified target URL.
 ## Prerequisites

 Before running the application, ensure you have the following installed: